Rafferty and the Gold Dust Twins

 Rafferty and the Gold Dust Twins is a 1975 American comedy-drama film directed by Dick Richards and written by John Kaye.
 The film was the second film credit for Jerry Bruckheimer, who was an associate producer.
 The film features the song "Honky Tonk Angels", performed by lead actress Sally Kellerman.

 Plot

 Idiotic, alcoholic driving instructor and former Marine Corps sergeant Rafferty (Alan Arkin) lives in poverty near Hollywood, California.
-He allows two young female hitchhikers (Sally Kellerman and Mackenzie Phillips), one an aspiring singer, to kidnap him who are seeking to reach New Orleans.
+He allows two young female hitchhikers (played by Sally Kellerman and Mackenzie Phillips), who are seeking to reach New Orleans (as one of them is an aspiring singer), to kidnap him.
 He eventually enjoys their company, and the three take a road trip to Las Vegas and end up in Tucson, Arizona, with many misadventures and scams to finance their trip along the way.

 Cast

 Release

 This film was released in the UK on 20 March 1977 as a double bill with Michael Apted's cult film The Squeeze.

+NBC purchased the television rights and changed the film's title to Rafferty and the Highway Hustlers.

+Warner Paperback Library published a novelization of John Kaye's screenplay by Lillian Roberts.
+The blurb on the front cover read, "An ex-marine kidnapped by a 6-foot hunk of woman and a "Lolita" with a gun."

+The film was released on Blu-ray by Warner Archive Collection October 14, 2025, this without ever having a standard DVD release.

 Critical reception

-The film received favorable reviews at the time.
+The film received mixed reviews from critics.
 Richard F. Shepard of The New York Times stated: Rafferty and the Gold Dust Twins passes the time pleasantly enough...several belly laughs and lots of chuckles.